CrunchyPistacho/100DaysOfML/Basic_Statics/Day2_Data_bias_and_error_types.md

 3. The error component of one measurement is unrelated to the error component of any other measurement.

-For instance, in a series of measurements, a pattern of the size of the error component should not be increasing over time so that later measurements have larger errors, or errors in a consistent direction, relative to earlier measurements.
+For instance, in a series of measurements, a pattern of the size of the error component should not be increasing over time, so later measurements have larger errors, or errors in a consistent direction, relative to earlier measurements.

 ### Systematic Error